bbauska/W3Cx-5of5/README.md

 <h4>Specific case of NaN</h4>

-As we have already seen, JavaScript has some special values.
-One of them is NaN: "Not-a-Number".
+<p>As we have already seen, JavaScript has some special values.
+One of them
+is NaN: "Not-a-Number".</p>

 <h5>NaN has this special property:</h5>